ahmadtourei/das-anomaly/README.md

 2. If you'd like to train the model on GPU, make sure you install TensorFlow with GPU setup in your environment.
 More information can be found [here](https://www.tensorflow.org/install/pip#:~:text=4.-,Install%20TensorFlow,-TensorFlow%20requires%20a).

-3. Currently waiting on `TesorFlow` to support Python 3.13 before we can support it as well.
+3. Currently waiting on `TensorFlow` to support Python 3.13 before we can support it as well.

 ### Install Required Dependencies Only
 For clean dependency management, use a virtual environment or a fresh Conda environment.